 PHYSICIANS DONATE EXPERT CARE

 Some 600 people crammed the evacuation center at Seward Park High School on Grand Street in Manhattan’s Lower East Side at the peak of the storm last Monday night, and by Wednesday afternoon, that number had slimmed to about 100 as people moved uptown to shelters with power.
-But lunch was still served and those who received it couldn’t have been more grateful.
+But lunch was still served on the fifth floor, which houses the men’s and women’s dormitories, and those who received it couldn’t have been more grateful.

-Many evacuees were concerned about not being able to reach their families and wanted to know if their apartments had survived the storm.
-Some had been forced to evacuate quickly and had left their phones and contacts behind in the scramble.
-Last Tuesday night, the generator failed, and nurses had to transfer some patients to another shelter in the middle of the night.
+Many evacuees had concerns about not being able to reach their families and wanted to know if their apartments survived the storm.
+Some were forced to evacuate quickly and had left their phones and contacts behind in the scramble.
+Last Wednesday night, the generator failed, and nurses had to transfer some patients to another shelter in the middle of the night.
 One woman had trouble breathing and needed to be connected to an oxygen tank.

-“One doctor finished her 12-hour shift at NYU and started another 12-hour shift at the clinic,” said a nurse who asked that his name be withheld.
+“One doctor finished her 12-hour shift at NYU and started another 12-hour shift at the clinic,” said one nurse, who asked that his name be withheld.
 “We’ve had doctors from both private and public hospitals come to volunteer.
 It’s been amazing.”
 Most wished they could even do more.
 “This is not a real clinic.
 We don’t have a lot of supplies or resources.”

 FROM ANONYMOUS DONORS, BIG RELIEF